joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 Here are some of the fields that branches have:

+* MVA_Limit_A - limit set A
+* MVA_Limit_B - limit set B
+* MVA_Limit_C - limit set C
 * B - per-unit susceptance
 * G - per-unit conductance
 * R - per-unit resistance
 * X - per-unit reactance
 * branch_device_type - the branch device type (transformer or transmission line)
+* connected - whether or not the branch is part of the case (has a value of False when the branch is not included in the PowerWorld case)
 * from_bus - the bus on the "from" side of the branch
 * to_bus - the bus on the "to" side of the branch
 * id - the branch's circuit number